Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: Applications to globally optimal forecasting

 The rationale for the definition of strong asymptotic optimality is that, in practice, the MSE of forecast can only be estimated with a smallest possible error of $O(1/n)$ when the time series length is $n$.
 Specifically, it is well-known that the parametric rate for estimating the coefficients of a time series model is $O(n^{-1/2})$.
 When one uses the estimated coefficients to forecast the future, the corresponding influence on the MSE of forecast is $O(1/n)$ (at best).
 Therefore, if a linear predictor achieves an MSE of forecast within $o(1/n)$ range of the optimal one, it is practically indistinguishable from the optimal predictor asymptotically.

 In what follows, we shall focus on the discussion of one-step ahead prediction.
-The general case can be handled similarly.
+The general { $h$-step ahead prediction for $h \leq h_0,$ where $h_0 \in \mathbb{N}$ is some fixed constant,} can be handled similarly { with some necessary modification; we refer the readers to Section \ref{sec_suppl_generalization1} of our supplement \cite{DZ2supp} for more details}.
 In order to make the forecasting feasible, we assume that the smooth data generating mechanism extends to time $n+1$.
 That is, we assume that the time series $\{x_1,\cdots, x_{n+1}\}$ satisfies the locally stationary assumptions imposed in the paper.
 Naturally, we propose the following estimate for $\hat x_{n+1}$, the best linear predictor of $x_{n+1}$ based on its predecessors $x_n, x_{n-1},\cdots, x_{1}$,

 Observe that \eqref{eq_forecast} is a truncated linear predictor where $x_n,x_{n-1},\cdots, x_{n-b+1}$ (instead of $x_n,\cdots,x_1$) is used to forecast $x_{n+1}$.
 Note that here $b$ is a generic order which may be different from the order $b_*$ used in the test of stability.
 The next theorem shows that $\widehat{x}^b_{n+1}$ is an asymptotic optimal predictor satisfying (\ref{eq_asymptotic_weak}) or (\ref{eq_asymptotic}) in Definition \ref{defn_asymptotic} under mild conditions.